Top 12 Vanlife sleep hacks

 1. Campervan bed design for total Vanlife comfort

-A comfortable bed begins with your van build.
+A comfortable bed begins with your van build and is number one for our vanlife sleep hacks.

 When you embark on designing your dream van, one of the first elements you’ll want to consider is the bed.